Redesigning rewards into clear, motivating Missions

 input helped simplify scope and accelerate delivery.

-I led 3 workshops with PMs, devs, and researchers to rethink rewards.
+PowerUps didn’t resolve the confusion.
+I led 3 workshops with PMs, engineers, and researchers to rethink rewards.

-I led 3 workshops with PMs, devs, and researchers to rethink rewards.
+PowerUps didn’t resolve the confusion.
+I led 3 workshops with PMs, engineers, and researchers to rethink rewards.

 Usability testing